 More information about Thailand is available on the Thailand country page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The first documented contact between the United States and Thailand remain parties to the 1954 Manila Pact of the former Southeast Asia Treaty Organization (SEATO), which, together with the Thanat-Rusk communiqué of 1962 and the 2012 Joint Vision Statement for the Thai-U.S. Defense Alliance, constitutes the basis of U.S. security commitments to Thailand.
-In 2003, the United States designated Thailand a Major Non-NATO Ally.
+The United States and Thailand remain parties to the 1954 Manila Pact of the former Southeast Asia Treaty Organization (SEATO), which, together with the Thanat-Rusk communiqué of 1962 and the 2020 Joint Vision Statement for the Thai-U.S. Defense Alliance, constitutes the foundation of the U.S.-Thai defense alliance.
+In 2003, the United States designated Thailand a major non-NATO Ally.

-Academy (ILEA) in Bangkok, which since 1998 has supported criminal justice institution and capacity building.
-ILEA Bangkok has provided training to more than 20,000 students from across East Asia on topics such as counter-narcotics, countering trafficking in persons, cybercrime, and wildlife trafficking.
+The nine U.S. law enforcement agencies operating in Thailand with their Thai counterparts reflects the importance we place on Thailand as a partner and regional law enforcement leader.
+The United States and Thailand jointly operate the International Law Enforcement Academy (ILEA) in Bangkok, which since 1998 has provided training to more than 22,000 criminal justice sector officials from across Southeast Asia on topics such as counter-narcotics, countering trafficking in persons, cybercrime, and wildlife trafficking.

 More information about Thailand is available from the Department of State and other sources, some of which are listed here: